The mission of the Volunteer Program of the New Hampshire Society for the Prevention of Cruelty to Animals is:

 Whether you are interested in direct animal care, special events, customer service or administrative work we can use your help.
 If you have a special talent such as carpentry or photography or if you are an artist or computer whiz, for example, and you would like to share your talent to help improve animal welfare, let us know.
 We'll find a creative way to put your talent to use!

 - Volunteers need to be 16 years of age to assist with direct animal care.
 The signature of a parent or guardian is required for individuals under age 18.
 For more information regarding volunteer activities for persons under age 16, contact our Humane Education Coordinator at 603-772-2921 ext.
 113.

 - We require that all volunteers commit to contributing a minimum of 6 months of service and a minimum of 4 hours per month.
 A knowledgeable and trained person that volunteers consistently is truly a benefit to the animals in our care.

 Orientation & Training

 To pre-register for an information session, or to learn more please contact the Volunteer Coordinator at 603-772-2921 extension 104.

 - All new volunteers are required to attend a general information session.
-These sessions are typically held once a month on a Thursday evening and they last approximately an hour and a half.
+These sessions are typically held on the first and third Thursday evening of the month and they last approximately an hour and a half.
 Preregistration for this sessions is required and space is limited.
 Please contact the Volunteer Coordinator directly in order to register for the next available session.

 - At the session, prospective volunteers will receive a tour of the Adoption Center and specific information on volunteering and volunteer opportunities in the shelter.
 During the session, new volunteers have the opportunity to fill out an application and a chance for questions and answers.